-Thus, the use of pole expansion method, combined with some observations from our numerics, allows us to predict the behaviour of the spectrum, at least qualitatively, and also identify the mathematical features that are responsible for the structure that appears in our simulations.
+Thus, the use of the pole expansion method, combined with some observations from our numerics, allows us to predict the behavior of the spectrum, at least qualitatively, and also identify the mathematical features that are responsible for the structure that appears in our simulations.
 Also, we have been able to explain how such a structure forms at the higher resolution for larger $R$.
 However, some clarifications must be made.
-Firstly, we do not explicitly know the full analytic form of the solution, we only know a stationary state approximation to the entire solution.
-Thus, the complete dynamics of the singularities in not known explicitly.
+First, we do not explicitly know the full analytic form of the solution--we only know a stationary state approximation to the entire solution.
+Thus, the complete dynamics of the singularities is not known explicitly.
 Nevertheless, the singularities of the steady state solution allow us to make some assumptions regarding the poles.
 For example, we have assumed simple poles.
-Secondly, in our semi-analytical analysis we have only assumed two poles, but in reality there may be an infinite number of them.
+Second, in our semi-analytical analysis we have only assumed two poles, but in reality there may be an infinite number of them.
 And finally, we have neglected any dynamics of the poles, when calculating the time-averaged spectra shown in Fig.~\ref{fig:analyticc-spectrum}, whereas in reality the pole locations are time-dependent.
 Despite these shortcomings, it is nonetheless remarkable that we have been able to capture all the broad features of the system using this crude approach.

-\subsection{Phase transitions: Continuous and Discontinuous}
+\subsection{Phase transitions: Continuous and discontinuous}

-\subsubsection{The Continuous Phase Transition}
+\subsubsection{The continuous phase transition}

-The first phase transition is essentially an indicator of the birth of truncation effects and it precedes the birth of tyger phenomenon.
+The first phase transition $\mathcal{T}_{AB}$ is essentially an indicator of the birth of truncation effects and it precedes the birth of tyger phenomenon.
 In our DNSs, the critical point of this transition is observed to be at $R_{c_1}=6.3$.
-As described earlier, this transition is sharp, but continuous and is accompanied by a large increase in the value of $\Omega$ and a corresponding decrease in the viscosity $\nu_r$.
-Most interestingly, after this transition tygers are prevalent in the RB and dictate its dynamics.
-In fact, the behaviour of $\Omega$ and $\nu_r$ for $R \lessapprox R_{c_1}$ is a consequence of the appearance of tygers.
+Most interestingly, after this transition tygers are prevalent in the RB, and the behavior of $\Omega$ and $\nu_r$ for $R \lessapprox R_{c_1}$ is a consequence of the tyger phenomena.